 Creativity Beyond “A-ha!”

-If yes to either, this session is for you.
+If you answered yes to any of these questions then this session is for you.

 Creativity is more than the spark of an idea or that “Ah Ha!” moment.